 HP Zoning is a supplemental overlay district and does not regulate the use of a property.
 The Unified Design Guidelines for Non-Residential and Mixed-Use Structures apply to structures that are non-residential in form, rather than use.
-If a historic home is used for a non-residential activity, the Unified Design Guidelines for Residential Structures will be used.
-If a building's design takes a non-residential form, such as the Plains Commercial property above, the Guidelines contained herein apply.
+If a historic home is used for a non-residential activity, the Unified Design Guidelines for Residential Structures will be applied.
+If a building's design adopts a non-residential form, such as the Plains Commercial property in Figure A.3.3/A.3.5, the guidelines contained herein apply.

 The intent of the Unified Design Guidelines for Non-Residential and Mixed-Use Structures is to govern exterior work for existing non-residential structures as well as new construction on lots that are already zoned for non-residential uses.
-In no way are these Guidelines intended to encourage the introduction of new non-residential elements into existing historic residential districts.
+In no way are these guidelines intended to encourage the introduction of new non-residential elements into existing historic residential districts.

-C.1.5 Example of infill that doesn't respect the height of structures on same street.
+C.1.5 Example of infill that doesn't respect the height of structures on the same street.